Family Essentials: What To Pack For A Holiday With Kids

 Packing For Long Haul Flights

-Travelling long haul with kids can in many ways be similar to long road trips, only you can’t just stop for a run around when everyone (including the adults) desperately needs to.
+Travelling on long haul flights with kids can in many ways be similar to long road trips, only you can't just stop for a run around when everyone (including the adults) desperately needs to.
 The entertainment options mentioned above for road trips come in handy here, but Flight Centre travel expert Catrin Taylor has some tips to make your life that little bit easier, and ensure your kids feel comfortable no matter where you are.

-“Travelling with a baby carrier (up until about three and a half years) is easier than a stroller - or do both.
+Top Tip: “Travelling with a baby carrier (up until about three and a half years) is easier than a stroller - or do both.
 I have been through many airports with the hand luggage stacked in the stroller and the baby wrapped onto me.
 And carriers are so valuable for long haul flying, too.
 Plus, if your baby is wrapped over a backpack, you can't take it off to be weighed…”

 Click Here To Download, Save Or Print Our Packing List